 During my internship at 3Dimerce it was my main task to add correct materials to product 3D models and render them correctly.
 After my internship there I I had the chance to work there during the summer holiday to get more work experience, and in most cases the same tasks as I had during my internship.

 During my internship at Team6 Game Studios I had various tasks such as creating new game assets and adjusting existing models.
 With all these tasks which I had during my internships I have learned a lot for both 2D as 3D art.

 After graduating I also worked temporarily for Team6 Game Studios on a game project which is still being developed.
 My task was to create a few smaller assets for them, some were only 3D models, others were finished assets including textures.

-Since September 2016 I’ve been working part-time as guest-instructor for SintLucas as well, to teach 1st grade MBO students a little about what is involved to create game-art.
+Since September 2016 until May 2018 I’ve been working part-time as guest-instructor for SintLucas as well, to teach 1st grade MBO students a little about what is involved to create game-art.
 This starts out with 2D art, but later also 3D asset development.

 Even though I try various styles every now and then for drawing and 3D art, my preference goes to a realistic style.
 Every time I try to achieve a better result, honing my skills, no matter if it’s for working with pencils or 3D software.
 To expand my skills or get better at what I do already, I find my inspiration in works from other artists.
 Sometimes I find a new art style to try, or perhaps a nice workflow which helps me to speed up the progress to create a visualisation.

 I try to use everything that I learn in my projects.
 I follow tutorials from time to time to keep improving the quality of my projects.
 Below you can find an overview of what I like to create:

 ||Cars, portraits, landscapes and objects

 ||(Game) concept art, matte painting and vector illustrations